 To allow residents who are not part of the first phase of the organic waste collection to be able to take part in the service, the City of Saint-Lambert is pleased to provide them with five voluntary organic waste repositories.

 Residents can now deposit raw or cooked food leftovers without packaging, soiled paper and cardboard that has not been moistened with chemical products and small quantities of still-green plant waste in disposal containers at the following locations:

-- Near the Public Works Office (intersection of Elm and Waterman streets)
+- Near the Public Works Office (in the Saint-Denis Park parking lot)

 - At City Hall (55 Argyle Avenue)

 - At the recreation centre (600 Oak Avenue - on the Lespérance Street side of the building)